pyeventsourcing/eventsourcing/docs/topics/user_guide/infrastructure.rst

     results = event_store.get_domain_events(aggregate1)

-Since by now two domain events have been stored, there are two domain events in the results.
+Since by now two domain events have been stored, so there are two domain events in the results.

 .. code:: python